bohdancho/typed-action-form/README.md

-# typedFormAction PoC
+# typedActionForm PoC

-typedFormAction is a proof of concept that adresses the pain point of lacking typesafety for FormData in React Server Actions.
+typedActionForm is a proof of concept that adresses the pain point of lacking typesafety for FormData in React Server Actions.

 ## Reasoning